workadventure/workadventure/docs/maps/api-ui.md

 ### Adding custom ActionsMenu Action

-When clicking on other player's WOKA, we can display ActionsMenu with some default possible Actions.
-It is possible to add custom actions right when player is clicked
+When clicking on other player's WOKA, the contextual menu (we call it ActionsMenu) is displayed with some default Actions.
+It is possible to add custom actions right when player is clicked:

 <div class="col">
     <img src="images/actions-menu-1.png" class="figure-img img-fluid rounded" alt="" />
 </div>

-To do that, wee need to listen for `onRemotePlayerClicked` event and make use of remotePlayer object that is passed by as a payload
+To do that, we need to listen for the `onRemotePlayerClicked` stream and make use of the `remotePlayer` object that is passed by as a payload.

 ```javascript
 WA.ui.onRemotePlayerClicked.subscribe((remotePlayer) => {